yale-mgt-858-spring-2021/about/README.md

 caching, graph, and blockchain-based databases.
 We will discuss the role of these database systems in customer-facing products and also how these databases are used to make data-driven management decisions.
-The coursework includes bi-weekly homework assignments and a final examination, all of which require writing code and must be submitted using the git version control system.
+The coursework includes twice-weekly homework assignments and a final examination, all of which require writing code and must be submitted using the git version control system.
 (Experience with git is not required; however, some experience programming is necessary.
 The particular language does not matter.)
 Students can expect to